SGplays144/blade-ball-auto-parry/README.md

 Delivered as a ready-to-use .exe file

 🚀 How It Works
-The script continuously monitors the distance between your character and incoming balls.
+The script continuously monitors the distance between your character and incoming ball.
 When a ball gets within a certain range, it instantly triggers a parry action!

 # Install